UK Grocery Costs: What a Weekly Shop Actually Costs

 A typical weekly grocery shop for one person in the UK costs between £35 and £80 in 2026, depending on the supermarket and product mix.
 Aldi and Lidl baskets sit at the lower end, mid-range retailers like Tesco and Sainsbury’s in the middle, and Waitrose or M&S at the upper end.
 ONS Family Food data for the financial year ending March 2024 shows the average UK adult spends around £32 per person per week on groceries for home consumption, with a further £11 on food consumed outside the home.

 The ONS Family Spending bulletin for the financial year ending March 2024 reported that UK households spent an average of £70.50 per week on food and alcoholic drinks, equivalent to roughly £305 per month.
-The Defra Family Food figures show spending of £47.19 per person per week across all food and drink, including food eaten outside the home.
+Defra’s Family Food figures show spending of £47.19 per person per week across all food and drink including food eaten outside the home.
 Typical monthly grocery budgets range from about £160 for a single adult to £700 or more for a family of four.

-Delivery apps such as Deliveroo, Uber Eats and Just Eat typically charge consumers a delivery fee of roughly £0.99 to £5.99 per order plus a variable service fee.
+Delivery apps such as Deliveroo, Uber Eats and Just Eat typically charge a delivery fee of £0.99 to £5.99 per order plus a variable service fee.
 Grocers and restaurants on these platforms also commonly mark up menu prices by 10% to 20% to offset commission, meaning a £10 in-store item may be listed at £11.50 or more on the app.
-A subscription such as Uber One (around £5.99 per month) removes delivery fees on orders over a minimum threshold but still leaves service fees and menu markups in place.
+A subscription such as Uber One at around £5.99 per month removes delivery fees on orders over a minimum threshold but leaves service fees and menu markups in place.

-Which? analysis found that in March 2026, loyalty prices saved shoppers an average of 1.66% at Tesco with a Clubcard and 2.71% at Sainsbury's with Nectar on a 95-item basket, rising to 6.42% at Tesco and 7.35% at Sainsbury's on a longer 223-item list that included more branded products.
-Lidl Plus saved only 0.06% on the shorter basket.
-The headline savings are larger on branded goods and promotional items, so loyalty cards matter most for shoppers who buy a lot of brand-name products rather than own-label staples.
+Which? analysis found that in March 2026, loyalty prices saved shoppers an average of 1.66% at Tesco with a Clubcard and 2.71% at Sainsbury’s with Nectar on a 95-item basket, rising to 6.42% at Tesco and 7.35% at Sainsbury’s on a longer 223-item list that included more branded products.
+The savings are largest on branded goods and promotional items, so loyalty cards matter most for shoppers who buy a lot of brand-name products rather than own-label staples.

-ONS figures show food and non-alcoholic beverage prices rose by 3.3% in the 12 months to February 2026, down from 3.6% in January 2026.
-This is the lowest annual rate since March 2025 and well below the peak of 19.1% recorded in March 2023.
-Kantar's Worldpanel data reported grocery price inflation of 4.0% in the four weeks to 25 January 2026, with shoppers continuing to favour own-brand staples as private-label products now account for more than half of total supermarket purchases.
+ONS figures show food and non-alcoholic beverage prices rose by 3.3% in the 12 months to February 2026, down from 3.6% in January 2026 and well below the peak of 19.1% in March 2023.
+Kantar’s Worldpanel data reported grocery price inflation of 4.0% in the four weeks to 25 January 2026, with shoppers continuing to favour own-brand staples as private-label products now account for more than half of total supermarket purchases.

-Aldi and Lidl primarily sell their own-label ranges, which have frequently won industry taste tests.
-They stock a limited selection of branded products — typically well-known staples such as Coca-Cola, Heinz Baked Beans, and some branded snacks — but do not carry the full range found at Tesco, Sainsbury's, or Asda.
-Shoppers looking for a specific brand may need to visit a larger supermarket alongside their discounter shop.
-Which? excludes Aldi and Lidl from its longer 223-item branded-heavy comparison for this reason.
+Aldi and Lidl primarily sell their own-label ranges, which frequently win industry taste tests.
+They stock a limited selection of branded staples — Coca-Cola, Heinz Baked Beans, some branded snacks — but do not carry the full range found at Tesco, Sainsbury’s or Asda.
+Shoppers looking for specific brands may need to visit a larger supermarket alongside their discounter shop.

-The cheapest approach combines a core shop at Aldi or Lidl — where a typical 95-item basket cost £171.32 and £172.31 respectively in March 2026 according to Which? — with own-label products, seasonal fresh produce, and meal planning around reduced or yellow-sticker items late in the day.
-Shoppers can reduce bills further by using loyalty cards for branded products at Tesco or Sainsbury's, batch-cooking to reduce waste, and avoiding convenience-format stores where items are typically 10% to 30% more expensive than large-format supermarkets.
+A core shop at Aldi or Lidl — where a 95-item basket cost £171.32 and £172.31 respectively in March 2026 per Which? — combined with own-label products, seasonal fresh produce and meal planning around yellow-sticker reductions late in the day.
+Using loyalty cards for branded products at Tesco or Sainsbury’s, batch-cooking to reduce waste, and avoiding convenience-format stores where items run 10 to 30% more expensive than large-format equivalents also make a measurable difference.

 A typical UK family of four — two adults and two children — spends between £155 and £272 per week on groceries in 2026, equivalent to £670 to £1,180 per month.
-A budget-focused shop at a discounter sits at the lower end, a standard shop mixing own-label and branded goods sits in the middle, and a diet aligned with the NHS Eatwell Guide — emphasising fresh produce, lean protein and wholegrains — sits at the upper end.
+A budget-focused discounter shop sits at the lower end, a standard mix of own-label and branded goods sits in the middle, and a diet aligned with the NHS Eatwell Guide sits at the upper end.
 Actual spending varies significantly by region, dietary preferences and store choice.

-Figures in this guide are illustrative estimates based on ONS Consumer Price Inflation (February 2026), ONS Family Spending (April 2023 to March 2024), Defra Family Food FYE 2024, Kantar Worldpanel grocery market share data, and Which? supermarket price comparison (March 2026).
+Figures are illustrative estimates based on ONS Consumer Price Inflation (February 2026), ONS Family Spending (April 2023 to March 2024), Defra Family Food FYE 2024, Kantar Worldpanel grocery market share data, and Which? supermarket price comparison (March 2026).
 Verify supermarket prices directly with the retailer before making financial decisions.
-Household grocery costs vary significantly by region, family size, dietary preferences, and lifestyle.
+Household grocery costs vary significantly by region, family size, dietary preferences and lifestyle.
 This is general information only — not financial advice.
+Last verified: May 2026.